karlch/t.sh/readme.md

 t comes with two scripts:

-* t: the actual task manager
+* t.sh: the actual task manager
-* t\_notify: sends notifications if a task is due soon
+* t\_notify.sh: sends notifications if a task is due soon

+It is recommended to set up an alias `alias t='t.sh'` in your .shellrc.

 t saves tasks with optional due dates in taskfiles.
 It is possible to manipulate and remove those tasks and to check for tasks which are due soon.
 Per default t